kzndotsh/bloom/README.md

 - **Network tab** shows the HTTP messages.
 "Payload" shows the request payload from the client (if any) and "Preview" shows the payload in the server response.
 - **Components tab** shows application state and the props each component gets passed (although the names of the components are minified during deployment).

-### Important notes from "Product"

-- The structure of the DOM must match that of the prototype

 ## Studying the API

 The endpoints needed for this project are the following: